tailscale/tailscale/api.md

       },
     },

-    // clientSupports (JSON object) features supported by the client's networking environment "clientSupports":{
+    // clientSupports (JSON object) identifies features supported by the client.
+    "clientSupports":{

       // hairpinning (boolean) is 'true' if your router can route connections